gabrielcpolitano/teste/replit.md

 ## Overview

-This is a professional lesson tracking web application called "Ponto Dev" that simulates a corporate environment for a fictional company called TechFoco Inc. The system is designed to create an immersive experience for study discipline, making the user feel like a real employee who needs to complete 10 daily lessons (5 B7Web course + 5 FIAP college).
-The application focuses on motivating consistent study habits through a corporate-style interface with a modern dual-category checklist system.
+This is a professional lesson tracking web application called "Ponto Dev" that simulates a corporate environment for a fictional company called TechFoco Inc. The system is designed to create an immersive experience for study discipline, making the user feel like a real employee who needs to complete 5 daily B7Web course lessons.
+The application focuses on motivating consistent study habits through a corporate-style interface with a modern checklist system.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 User requested: Change from time tracking to lesson completion checklist - 5 daily lessons instead of time tracking.
 User requested: Expand to 10 daily lessons divided into 5 B7Web course lessons and 5 FIAP college lessons.
+User requested: Remove FIAP section, keep only 5 B7Web lessons.

 ## System Architecture